 Conda isn’t perfect, as I couldn’t get its environment system to work.
 But it’s a lot better than anything out there, and the only one I would recommend, at least on Windows

 Stop struggling with Python on Windows.
 Avoid distributions with fancy install methods (I’m looking at you, ActiveState).
 Install the Anaconda build, preferably 32 bit (as some libraries aren’t available for 64 bit, and you will get library clashes).Interested in knowing more?
-Subscribers will exclusive content I won’t post here, plus special offers to my upcoming course on Python.
+Subscribers will exclusive content I won’t post here.
 I will never spam you.
 Unsubscribe anytime.